skycoin/cxo/data/cxds/README.md

 The CXDS based on [boltdb](github.com/boltdb/bolt) and [buntdb](github.com/tidwall/buntdb).
 E.g. it can be used as long time store on HDD (SSD or vinil disks).
-And there is in-memeory store for test.
+And there is in-memory store for test.

 ## Schema